AlibabaResearch/SA-IQA/SA-IQA-model/README.md

 ### Intended Use

-SA-IQA is intended for non-commercial research and evaluation, including:
+SA-IQA is intended for research, evaluation, and application use, including:

 - spatial aesthetic assessment of interior images
 - image quality benchmarking on SA-BENCH